-Step 17 - Attach Motor Wires
+Step 18 - Attach Motor Wires

-- We're going to connect the red wire to M- and the black wire to M+ - Wait, isn't red positive and black negative?
-Usually that is true!
-But for this motor we'll connect it with the polarity reversed. - The nice thing about a standard DC motor is that reversing the polarity just reverses the direction the motor will spin. - Attach the red wire using a short piece of Maker Tape, then do the same with the black wire.
+- We're going to connect the red wire to M+ and the black wire to M- - Note: The wires in this guide's photos are reversed.
+It will work either way, but for clarity about polarity we are working on new photos for an update. - The nice thing about a standard DC motor is that reversing the polarity just reverses the direction the motor will spin. - Attach the red wire using a short piece of Maker Tape, then do the same with the black wire.

-Step 18 - Add Green LED
+Step 19 - Add Green LED

-- Next we'll add the Green LED. - Remember, the longer leg of an LED is positive, and the shorter leg is negative. - Using Maker Tape attach the positive leg to the L+ spot, and the negative leg to the L- spot.
+- Next we'll add the Green LED. - Remember, the longer leg of an LED is positive, and the shorter leg is negative. - Using Maker Tape attach the positive leg to the L+ spot, and the negative leg to the L- spot. - △ Make sure the positive LED leg does not go over the hole area.
+Bend the end slightly if needed.

-Step 19 - Make Switches
+Step 20 - Make Switches

-- Our motor and Green LED are in place, but they will not get any power until we add a switch to allow current to flow. - Cut a piece of Maker Tape long enough to wrap around the outside, and part of the inside, of the small "U" shaped pieces. - When the switch is placed in the holes it will bridge the gap in our circuit and allow current to flow, turning on the motor or the LED. - (i) If the switch doesn't fit tight against the Maker Tape on the base when inserted you can always add another layer of tape to the switch or to the base.
+- Our motor and Green LED are in place, but they will not get any power until we add a switch to allow current to flow. - Cut a piece of Maker Tape long enough to wrap around the outside, and part of the inside, of the small "U" shaped pieces. - When the switch is placed in the holes it will bridge the gap in our circuit and allow current to flow, turning on the motor or the LED. - If the switch doesn't fit tight against the Maker Tape on the base when inserted you can always add another layer of tape to the switch or to the base.

-Step 20 - Test it Out!
+Step 21 - Test it Out!

 - Is it a sunny day?
 Are you ready to head outside?
 Let's test our Solar House! - We'll start with the switches removed.
 If sunlight is hitting the solar panel the white LED inside the house should turn on! - It's brightness will be determined by how much energy the solar panel produces from light hitting it.
-On a sunny day it should be very bright, and on an overcast day you might be barely able to see it. - Now let's put a switch in next to the green LED.
+On a sunny day it should be very bright, and on an overcast day you might barely be able to see it. - Now let's put a switch in next to the green LED.
 Does it turn on? - Now try adding the switch next to the motor wires.
 Does the fan start spinning? - Head back indoors and test some of the light inside.
-Try with the switches out and in, and see how much power is created from indoor lights, and if you can get both LEDs to light up. - You probably won't get the fan to spin without sunlight, or a very bright light indoors.
+Try with the switches out and in, and see how much power is created from indoor lights, and if you can get both LEDs to light up. - You probably won't get the fan to spin without sunlight, or a bright light indoors.
 (It is possible with some indoor lights, but most will not work.
 Thank goodness for the sun!)

-Step 21 - The Results
+Step 22 - The Results